Responsive image

 An area of particular focus during the 2nd Session is the budget, including the increased challenge for the AK Permanent Fund to grow while distributing a 5% Percent of Market Value (POMV).
 State government operations rely heavily upon POMV distribution, as does the dividend.
 Given that 2024 is an election year, I expect adjournment to be intense, much like the end of the 1st Session earlier this year.

 Closer to ACEC interests, I expect a concerted effort by the administration and legislative leadership to advance the matter of assuming state primacy on Section 404 permitting.
 Senate Joint Resolution 12 (SJR12) was introduced on May 12 and passed the Senate on May 15!
-The resolution seeks to secure federal funding for state costs in managing the permitting function as well as requesting the creation of a stand-alone EPA office for Alaska, separating it from the current Region X office.
+The resolution seeks to secure federal funding for state costs in managing the permitting function and request the creation of a stand-alone EPA office for Alaska, separating it from the current Region X office.
 House Speaker Tilton assigned SJR12 to one committee of referral in the House.
-An early signal could come in the governor's proposed budget for the Department of Environmental Conservation.
+An early signal could come in the governor's proposed Department of Environmental Conservation budget.

 ALASKA General 2023 Session Update